Bunkyō: Politics and government

 Bunkyo is governed by Mayor Hironobu Narisawa, an independent supported by the Liberal Democratic Party, Democratic Party of Japan and Komeito.
 The city council has 34 elected members.

 Economy

 The publishing company Kodansha has its headquarters in the ward, and Kodansha International has its headquarters in the Otowa YK Building in the ward.
 The drugstore chain Tomod's has its headquarters in the ward.
 Penta-Ocean, the construction firm specializing in marine works and land reclamation also has its headquarters in Bunkyo.

 The automobile manufacturer Toyota has its Tokyo headquarters in the ward.

+Demographics

+By 2025, increasing numbers of Chinese immigrant families, of wealthy backgrounds, were moving to the ward to enroll their children in local elementary schools.

+Cityscape

+In 2025, real estate agency worker Bun Kaito stated that "The ward is also renowned for safety, often ranked as the safest in statistics."